Juanchobostero/stack-game-2d/README.md

 | `npm run build`          | Build your production site to `./dist/`          |
 | `npm run preview`        | Preview your build locally, before deploying     |

-## 🎨 Customization

-You can customize various aspects of the game by modifying the following:

-- `src/game/config.ts` - Game settings and difficulty
-- `public/sounds/` - Game sound effects
-- `src/styles/` - Visual styling and animations

 ## 📱 Browser Support